DamonK19/DnD-Character-Sheet-Generator/README.md

 ## Any Questions?

 - Shove it.
-- haha jk just hit me up and I'll get ya where ya need to be.
+- Haha jk just hit me up and I'll get ya where ya need to be.
 Thanks guys!

 ~ Nate